 Previous studies conducted state that fiber helps maintain healthy blood pressure and discourages the growth of bad cholesterol, which otherwise increases the chances of stroke.
-However, newer studies conducted state that for each gram of fiber you intake, the chances of a stroke reduce by the same ratio as well.
-For instance, if you were to intake 7 grams of fiber on a daily basis, the chances of a stroke occurring reduce by 7% as well.
+However, newer studies conducted state that for each gram of fiber your intake, the chances of a stroke reduce by the same ratio as well.
+For instance, if you were to intake 7 grams of fiber daily, the chances of a stroke occurring reduce by 7% as well.

 Fibers are mostly found in abundance in both fruits and vegetables.
 Prunes for instance is a good example of a fruit with sufficient fibers.
 However, you shall be able to derive maximum benefit if such fruits and vegetables are consumed in solid form.
 If you intend to extract juice, most of the fibers will be eliminated.

-The relationship between fibers and cardiovascular diseases was determined by a large study conducted on more than 16,000 middle-age men.
+The relationship between fibers and cardiovascular diseases was determined by a large study conducted on more than 16,000 middle-aged men.
 The study was conducted across the globe and for 25 years.
 The researchers determined that the intake of beans helps reduce stroke risk.
 Since beans contain abundant fibers, the risk was reduced by 82%.
-Dietary fiber from whole grains was found to have the most protective effect interms of cardiovascular diseases.
+Dietary fiber from whole grains was found to have the most protective effect in terms of cardiovascular diseases.

 GI Function and Fibers